Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 4) Testicular cancer

-Though it’s classified as rare, testicular cancer is still the most common cancer among men between the ages of 15 and 49.
-Around 2,400 men in the UK are diagnosed with testicular cancer each year5, so it’s important to check yourself regularly.
+Though it’s classified as rare, testicular cancer is still the more common cancer among men in their early 30s.
+Around 2,400 men in the UK are diagnosed with testicular cancer each year,5 so it’s important to check yourself regularly.
 The symptoms to look out for include:

 We’re talking about a very sensitive area of the body, so there are plenty of other causes for lumps, aches and pains.
 There’s every chance a lump might be a cyst or damaged blood vessel, for example, so there’s no need to be alarmed if you discover something that doesn’t feel quite right.